solarwinds/ansible-swisnap/README.md

 ## Example Playbook

-To use AppOptics Snap Ansible Role clone this repository to directory with your playbook's roles.
-Usage together with `ansible-aosnap-modules`: [example](https://github.com/librato/ansible-aosnap-modules/blob/master/tests/main.yml)
+To use SolarWinds Snap Agent Ansible Role clone this repository to directory with your playbook's roles.
+Usage together with `ansible-swisnap-modules`: [example](https://github.com/librato/ansible-swisnap-modules/blob/master/tests/main.yml)

 ### Linux